 See the opportunity, not just the problem

 You are not stuck between two choices–whether to put up with the blaming or end the relationship.
 There are many things that you can do to rebuild respect, communication, love, attraction, and partnership in your marriage.
-There are no instant ways, but there are steady, positive, and sure ways.
+These are part of the six steps for how to save a marriage.
+The right steps, and the right skills, can bring back the love in your marriage.

 Are you focused on proving who is right or wrong?
 Who is right and who is wrong ultimately is not the issue.
 The real issue is what you can do to increase the love and connection between you and your spouse.
 If you would like to work with me on a step by step approach to end your spouse’s blaming, you can sign up for the Restoring Love with Difficult Spouses coaching package.